Home > Product Resistration > Japan's Classification

 Table1: Medical Device Classifications

-The risk to patients in the event of malfunction is regarded as almost negligible.
-Notification Self Declaration
+ClassⅠ The risk to patients in the event of malfunction is regarded as almost negligible.
+Notification NA

-The risk to patients in the event of malfunction is regarded as relatively low.
+ClassⅡ The risk to patients in events of malfunction is regarded as relatively low.
 Certification

 or